ARTEMISFOWL-01/bandit-walkthrough/README.md

 <p>we were required to access the server of bandit with username as bandit0 with port 2220 and password bandit0
 hostname is bandit.labs.overthewire.org <br>
 it can be done by using command <br>
->ssh bandit0@bandit.labs.overthewire.org -p 2220
+" ssh bandit0@bandit.labs.overthewire.org -p 2220
-password bandit0 <br>
+password bandit0 "<br>
 ssh= command to remotely access a server <br>.

 ## level 0-1<br>